 10. Listen to a TedTalk

 There are so many inspirational, funny, moving and educational TedTalks that it’s easy to find one to listen to.
 Many of them are short and sweet but can give you a real boost.
 If time is a factor then listen to one in the car, on headphones when you’re doing the washing or even as you’re falling asleep.

 11. Put your phone away for an evening

 A novel idea to become more engaged and present is to have a phone-free evening.
 Unplug from your smartphone to plug into the people and activities around you.

 You don’t have to learn to do the splits to benefit from stretching.
 A good stretch – which can involve simply sitting, dropping your shoulders and rolling you’re neck from side to side – can release tension and keep you a little more flexible.
-Consider a quick 5-minute routine in the mornings.
+Consider a quick 20-minute yoga routine in the mornings.

 Related: A beginner’s guide to hot yoga

 This year we have spent way too much time inside.
 But getting outside works wonders for your wellbeing.
 For every day you have to spend tucked away inside, ensure you’re getting a decent amount of outdoor time too.
 Don’t forget to fit in your 10k steps each day.

 14. Walk after dinner

 It’s easy to crawl to the sofa after dinner and settle down for a night in front of the television.
 But sometimes it’s a really good time to go for a stroll or a brisk walk.
 Not only will it burn some extra calories and get you outside but it’ll make you less likely to snack or indulge in unhealthy nightly habits too.